unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

+  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  // The next two are only relevant if the above is 'false' checkLinkedTAArticleFlag='true' // 'true' or 'false' checkLinkedTWArticleFlag='true' // 'true' or 'false'

   // Specifying maximumSimilarMessages and extractLength is just to show off options
   // —those fields are not necessary (or normal) here